250aday/250aday.github.io/_posts/2016-06-02-initial-plan.md

 I consider SEO to be a long-term project, especially in an established market niche.
 So, I'm not going to worry about it too much --- at least not right now.
 I will, of course, make sure my on page SEO is as good as possible, and try not to make any big blunders, but I don't really see how organic search can be a major component if my goal timeframe is so short (threeish months).

 As for PPC --- I want to get into it.
 But I don't have a lot of money at the moment.
-My plan is to do all the free things I can do and then, once I get _any_ money at all, turn that around and start doing PPC experiments.
-That is, I am _bootstrapping_ this operation.
-I can't afford to just throw a bunch of money at PPC to see what, if anything, works.
+My plan is to do all the free things I set up all the free things I can do first, and _then_ start some small experiments with PPC ads.
+Part of the reason for this is that if I can't get myself together enough to do the free stuff, it isn't really worth throwing money at, either.
+The free period is as much a test of my commitment as it a bootstrap.

 ### What will be in the emails?

-I will have to experiment with this, obviously, but my thinking is that subscribers will get something twice a week --- one longer editorial (probably not written by me) and one "listicle" sort of thing, like a better news roundup or a something sort of like the [5-Bullet Friday](.).
+I will have to experiment with this, obviously, but my thinking is that subscribers will get something twice a week --- one longer editorial (probably not written by me) and one "listicle" sort of thing, like a better news roundup or a something sort of like the [5-Bullet Friday](http://go.fourhourworkweek.com/10x-output/).

 ### What will the "free PDF report" have in it?

 I've already started drafting this.
 My current piece is something like "Contrarian Investor Guide".
-I will A/B test some titles, but the content is essentially a series of headlined tips about how to be an informed investor --- what to read, how to think, what to ignore.
+I will A/B test some titles, but the content is essentially a series of headlined tips about how to be an _informed investor_ --- what to read, how to think, what to ignore.
 It's practical, good advice.
 It also include a number of links to books (Amazon affiliate), newsletters, and other products: all the same stuff I will also be promoting in the emails and on the site.

+I've also recently read about creating a bunch of [context-specific email sign-up incentives](https://medium.com/swlh/9-email-marketing-secrets-for-getting-3x-more-subscribers-78a20d236b), and I really like that idea --- so I'm going to work on that once I have some contexts.
+But this main PDF will be in the sidebar and, if I do PPC ads for my list (is that a good idea?!?) will be what I promote.

 ## Secondary sites?

 There is one thing I am really unclear about in my current thinking, and I would really appreciate any advice you might have on the subject.

 I have more than one useful domain name, but one in particular I'm thinking about using --- it's general enough to appeal to a broad selection of the above-mentioned groups.
 But I'm also thinking about setting up some secondary sites that would publish their own content but advertise for the same email list.

+I don't know if that would be a good idea to create a larger footprint, or if it would just be a distraction.

+## Thoughts?
+Ideas?
+Help?

+I will begin executing on this plan in the next couple days.
+I'm already writing my PDF guide.
+Then I'll make a final decision on a domain name and start putting things online as quickly as possible.

+Any idea or advice for this stage, to help get me off on the right foot?